 Girl Scout cookies are a great symbol of America.In fact, Girl Scout Cookies continue to be one of the most requested items by Soldiers.

-Girl Scout Cookie donations are sent to our military men and women at overseas and domestic military bases and veterans.
 Show your support for our Soldiers and your local Girl Scouts by purchasing an EXTRA box or two of Cookies.
-This is a wonderful community service project for our Girl Scouts along with their families, friends, neighbors to support our Soldiers overseas.
-The Soldiers are in stressful situations, but when they receive a box of cookies from home, it sends a message to the troops that America is thinking of them and their safe return.
+This is a wonderful community service project for our Girl Scouts along with their families, friends, neighbors to support our troops.
+Soldiers are in stressful situations, but when they receive a box of cookies from home, it sends a message to the troops that America is thinking of them and their safe return.

 “The 988th Military Police Company Headquarters platoon out of Fort Benning, Georgia, would like to Thank You for the Girl Scout Cookies.
 We have enjoyed getting a Taste of Home.
 Our platoon enjoys the cookies on our down time after work or for a snack during our long days.
 When we receive these gifts, we are grateful that people think about us and share with us the pleasures of the simple things, such as Girl Scout Cookies.
 We appreciate your support.
 It is a wonderful moral boost when you take care of us The platoon has enjoyed the cookies and we all thank you for all your support.”